 - Star rating (content quality)

 - Used count (how often the content is used)

 When effectively executed, AI enables RFP automation because the solution has been built by qualified data scientists, extensively tested, based on accurate data models, and designed to scale.
 It’s also important to note that AI isn’t meant to be used to replace humans; it’s intended to enhance us.

 The secret to RFP automation success: Organized content

-With a robust, well-maintained Answer Library as a resource, your AI can grow in sophistication from machine learning.
+With a robust, well-maintained Content Library as a resource, your AI can grow in sophistication from machine learning.
 Users will be able to filter at higher levels, access the cleanest Q&A pairs, and move faster through the response process.
 Additionally, time saved from RFP automation can be re-invested into developing better content and curating existing content to improve its quality.

 A long-term benefit of RFP automation is increased visibility into which content is most popular and where you have gaps.
 Data from these insights will be valuable in your content strategy moving forward.

-So through RFP automation using a reliable Answer Library you get to create better content and find time to continuously organize content, all while responding to more RFPs.
+So through RFP automation using a reliable Content Library you get to create better content and find time to continuously organize content, all while responding to more RFPs.
 That sounds like a profitable use case for AI.